-A partnership project with the Royal Conservatoire of Scotland using digital collaboration to create new work and connect communities and artists.
+A partnership project with the RCS Transitions using digital collaboration to create new work and connect communities and artists.

-Residing in 3 geographical locations across Scotland, aspiring, emerging and experienced artists who are people of colour, will explore and share practice in film-making, music production, spoken word and new writing.
-Each location will create digital gems for online consumption to inspire and inform further new work.
+Residing in 3 geographical locations across Scotland, aspiring, emerging and experienced artists who are people of colour, explored and shared practice in film-making, music production, spoken word and new writing.
+Each location will created a digital output which will inform further new work.

 Raman Mundair, Lead Artist for Digital Collaboration in Shetland, is an Indian born, Queer, British Asian intersectional feminist and activist based in Shetland and Glasgow.
 She is the award winning author of Lovers, Liars, Conjurers and Thieves, A Choreographer’s Cartography, The Algebra of Freedom (a play) and is the editor of Incoming: Some Shetland Voices.